fpga-open-speech-tools/docs/getting_started.md

 9. In the Putty Terminal, run `ifconfig`
     - Note the IP Address, it will be used in the next section

-## Check the Status of the FrOST Web App and Deployment Manager
+## Check the Status of the FrOST Edge UI and Deployment Manager
 The following command can be run from Putty, however it is recommended to SSH into the Audio Mini using WSL.

 1. Launch a WSL Terminal
 2. SSH into the Audio Mini by running `ssh root@[ip address]`
     - password: root
 3. Check the status of the FrOST Deployment Manager by running `systemctl status frost_edge_dm.service`
-4. Check the status of the FrOST Web App by running `systemctl status frost_edge_web_app.service`
+4. Check the status of the FrOST Edge UI by running `systemctl status frost_edge_web_app.service`

 ## Deploying Design to SoC FPGA through Web App
 1. Connect to the FrOST Hardware by navigating to `[ip address]:5000`